Arunavaonly/PDF-Application-for-PC/README.md

 Steps:
 1.Set a password in the password_text field.
 2.Add PDFs to be encrypted.
-3.Click password_button to encrypt the PDFs.
+3.Click Encrypt to encrypt the PDFs.

 <h3>7.
 Watermarking</h3>
 Function: Adds a watermark text to each page of a PDF.